The Do’s & Don’ts of Partnering with Other Web Content Providers

 About the Author ~ Courtney Ramirez

-Courtney Ramirez is the Director of Content Marketing Strategy for Endurance Marketing.
-She’s an SEO Copywriter and content marketing specialist who creates clickable content for clients in both B2B and B2C markets.
-As a proud graduate of SuccessWork’s SEO Copywriting Certification training program, she geeks out on algorithm updates and content marketing metrics.
-She’s always in the mood for a good cat-based meme.
-You can connect with Courtney on Google Plus, LinkedIn or Twitter.
+Courtney Ramirez is an SEO Copywriter and content marketing specialist who creates clickable content for clients in both B2B and B2C markets.
+You can connect with Courtney on LinkedIn.